Summarizing PDFs With AI: Long Reports / Papers / Contracts

 The task

 A 187-page McKinsey report just landed in your inbox at 4pm with a “thoughts before tomorrow’s strategy review?” note from your boss.
 Or it is a 38-page academic paper a colleague says you “really should read.”
 Or it is the 24-page SaaS contract that needs your sign-off by Friday and the only person on legal is on PTO.
 “Summarize this PDF” sounds like one task.
-It is actually three completely different tasks — different prompt, different tool, different trust model.
+It is actually three completely different jobs — different prompt, different tool, different trust model.

 Where AI helps — and where it does not